 Age Levels targeted:

 Bear in the Big Blue House is a long running TV program that first started on the air back in 1997.
 It was designed for young kids and produced by the Jim Henson company.
-Yes the same Jim Henson who brought you the sesame street and Muppet show characters, so you know that we’re talking about a show made by someone with top credentials in the world of child education on TV.
+Yes the same Jim Henson who brought you the Sesame Street, Muppet Show, Fraggle Rock and Between the Lions characters, so you know that we’re talking about a show made by someone with top credentials in the world of child education on TV.
 Henson’s company eventually sold the show to another icon of the kids entertainment world, The Walt Disney Company, but the show’s format remained essentially the same and the new management simply allowed for a larger budget.
 The show was shown in a number of countries around the globe Ireland, England and Australia

 Overview of the show:

 The show almost always opens with Bear opening the door to the big blue house and letting his viewing audience enter the house.
 As he welcomes us in he inevitably wiggles his bear nose and say “mmmmm what’s that smell?
 Is that you?
 You smell just like (name of some sweet object).
 It must be because you’re so sweet” He then invites us into the house and either gives us an introduction to what’s going on at the moment if the show is around an event or he’ll suddenly be surprised by something he hears from another room and invite us to come check it out with him where we find the catalyst for the show’s issue going on.
 Over the course of the show Bear either helps reserve a conflict or teaches a lesson about some subject, often with the aid of a song.
 At times there are also subplots going on during the course of the show and generally there’s a visit and story from Bear’s friend Shadow (see characters section below).
 Finally after all is resolved and the characters head off to bed, Bear goes to his balcony and converses with his friend Luna, the moon, about the day’s events in the big blue house after which they duet on the show’s goodbye song.